-Since hawks are feared in the animal kingdom for their hunting prowess, this product may be highly effective at keeping away pigeons.
-It includes loop and string, as well as a bag to store its removable wings when not in use.
+Since hawks are feared in the animal kingdom for their hunting prowess, this product may be highly effective at keeping pigeons away.
+It includes a loop and string, as well as a bag to store its removable wings when not in use.

 A flexible base allows the spikes to be installed on both flat and curved surfaces.
 It may be used in garages, rooftops, windowsills, fences, or signs.
 The product comes with adhesive, nails, screws, and ties.
 Just clean debris such as leaves and sticks out of the spikes occasionally to maintain effectiveness.

-The spike feature keeps a variety of bird species from landing on building nests on the property.
+The spike feature keeps a variety of bird species from landing on building nests on the property, so if you own this you won’t see any pigeon nests on your property.
 Its durable, long-lasting materials make it a permanent and humane solution to pigeon control.

 Pigeons have served many productive purposes through the centuries but now their presence can be destructive.
 Considering these humane, affordable products for pigeon control can keep homes and properties safe and clean by encouraging feral pigeons to make their homes elsewhere.